Gello: Legend of Saint Sisinnios

 The story of St. Sisinnios assisting his sister Melitene against the demon Gyllou occurs in a group of different texts (These are also the texts in which Gyllou is compelled to reveal its "twelve and a half names").
 These have been variously referred to as the "historiola" where in "the Greek tradition the woman is usually called Melitene",(Spier 1993) or "Melitine charm", or "Melitene type of Gylou story", or gello exorcism texts.
-The text group has been analyzed by Richard P. H. Greenfield in 1989, with the oldest example from a 15th cenuty manuscript.
+The text group has been analyzed by Richard P. H. Greenfield in 1989, with the oldest example from a 15th century manuscript.

 In the 15th century manuscript version, the tale is set in the time of "Trajan the King".
 After losing six children to the Gyllou, Melitene gives birth to a seventh child inside a fortification she built at Chalcopratia (a part of the Constantinople).
 When her brothers, Sisinnios, Sines, and Sinodoros demand admittance, the "filthy" Gyllou gains entry by transforming into a fly clinging to the horse, and kills the child.
 The saints pray and an angel appears who instructs them to pursue the Gyllou to Lebanon.
 The Saints compel the demon to bring back to life all of Melitene's children, which the demon accomplishes after obtaining the mother's milk from Melitene.
 The saints continue to beat Gyllou, who begs mercy in return for revealing that she could be kept away with a charm inscribed with the names of the saints and with all of her different names.
 Then she proceeds to divulge her "twelve and a half names" (although what is meant by a "half name" is unclear):

 A different version of this story was given by Leo Allatius in the 17th century.